 Credentials supplied by the user running the report (Connect using)

 Each user is prompted to type in a user name and password to access the data source.
 You can define the prompt text that requests user credentials.
 The default text string is "Enter a user name and password to access the data source."

-Allows delegation of credentials, but only if a data source supports impersonation.
+If you are using database authentication, select Impersonate the authenticated user after a connection has been made to the data source to allow delegation of database credentials, but only if a database server supports impersonation.
 For SQL Server databases, this option sets the SETUSER function.

 Windows integrated security (Connect using)

 Use the Windows credentials of the current user to access the data source.
 Choose this option when the credentials that are used to access a data source are the same as those used to log on to the network domain.
 This option works best when Kerberos authentication is enabled for your domain, or when the data source is on the same computer as the report server.
 If Kerberos authentication is not enabled, Windows credentials can be passed to one other computer.
 If additional computer connections are required, you will get an error instead of the data you expect.

 A report server administrator can disable the use of Windows integrated security for accessing report data sources.
 If this value is grayed out, the feature is not available.

 Do not use this option if you plan to schedule or subscribe to this report.
 Scheduled or unattended report processing requires credentials that can be obtained without user input or the security context of a current user.
 Only stored credentials provide this capability.
 For this reason, the report server prevents you from scheduling report or subscription processing if the report is configured for the Windows integrated security credential type.
 If you choose this option for a report that is already subscribed to or that has scheduled operations, the subscriptions and scheduled operations will stop.